 We welcome you to Old York Road Temple-Beth Am!

-Our synagogue is truly a “Beth Am” – a house of the people.
-We are a Reform congregation of more than 800 families dedicated to creating a warm, inclusive, and stimulating Jewish community.
+Our synagogue is truly a “Beit Am” – a house of the people.
+We are a Reform congregation of more than 650 families dedicated to creating a warm, inclusive, and stimulating Jewish community.

 Beth Am’s members create deep connections and life-long friendships.
 We celebrate holidays, share life-cycle events, and are there for one another in times of need.
 Beth Am is proud to be a fully accessible community where everyone is welcome.

 Beth Am combines elements of a rich Jewish heritage with the dynamic characteristics of Reform Judaism.
 This orientation is expressed in our liturgy, music, customs, educational philosophy, and approach to ritual expression.
-We offer a variety of Shabbat Services including Tots -n-Torah, Family Service with Junior Choir, an informal Kabbalat (early) Shabbat service, and Shabbat B’Yachad (a creative service for students in grades 4 through 7) .
+We offer a variety of Shabbat Services including Tots-n-Torah, Family Services, (H)our Shabbat and an informal Kabbalat (early) Shabbat service.
 Torah study and peer-led Shabbat morning services are held weekly.
-Our community celebrates birthdays and wedding anniversaries each month and enjoys regular musical Shabbat programs with our band and adult volunteer choir.
+Our community celebrates birthdays and wedding anniversaries each month and enjoys regular musical Shabbat programs with our T’filah band and adult volunteer choir.

 Beth Am encourages every member of the Congregation to become involved.
 Our Brotherhood and Sisterhood welcome your participation.
 Join us!